Fusion Festival

 The Fusion Festival is a music and arts festival with a countercultural character.
 It takes place at a former military airport called Müritz Airpark in Lärz, Mecklenburg-Vorpommern, in northeastern Germany.
 The festival name is often depicted in Cyrillic letters as Фузион, but pronounced like the English word fusion [/'fjuʒən/].
 The annual festival was started by the Kulturkosmos organisation in 1997 and is described by the organizers as a place to practice "Holiday Communism" (Ferienkommunismus).
 It lasts four to six days, usually at the end of June.
 In 2016, the Fusion Festival event took place from 29 June to 3 July and which has attracted some 70,000 attendees for each year's festival, since the 2013 event, which the comparable American Burning Man event only matched in 2015.

 Different musical styles are represented at the festival, but the line up is not released beforehand.
 Mostly electronic music is present, but there is no stylistic restriction for the various live music acts, and the festival attendees may bring their own instruments.

 The festival also holds its own film festival and features different scales of art installations.
 Attendees may bring their own art and appear in artistic costumes.
 Only vegetarian food is sold at the festival grounds.

 The festival aims to create a Temporary Autonomous Zone and a transformational environment.
 Due to its avantgardistic attitude and the variety of art, the Fusion Festival has been described as a "European Burning Man".

 Concept

 The Fusion Festival combines all styles of the underground electronic music scene and various other styles, sometimes depending on the attendees who choose to play their own music.
 It is described as a space people go to free their minds from their everyday lives, jobs, studies and other responsibilities.
 It is the result of the search for an alternative through music, to the system "people are forced to live in".
 People go to the Fusion to experience a different way of socializing and living, where experiencing one another freely, sharing love for music and art connects different scenes and minds.
-It is partially a clothing-optional event.
 Art installations include performance arts, static artworks, sculptures, art cars and various other forms.